 As an accommodation for ADN nursing program graduates who will be unable to take their NCLEX exam for the foreseeable future and therefore unable to earn their nursing licensure, Olivet College is temporarily suspending the requirement for nursing licensure as an admission requirement for its RN-BSN program and admit students who have successfully earned their associates in applied science in nursing degree.

 Students will be allowed to take courses throughout the RN-BSN Program with the expectation that before the completion of the program the student will have passed their NCLEX and be a licensed registered nurse.

-As is typical of bachelor degree programs in the U.S., the Olivet College BSN degree completion program requires the completion of 120 semester hour credits.
+As is typical of bachelor degree programs in the U.S., the Olivet College RN-BSN Program requires the completion of 120 semester hour credits.
 All general education requirements are embedded in the nursing courses to be completed.

 The 120 total credits required for the BSN degree are earned through a combination of the following: